azudi/ranges/Readme.md

     unit:                       "%",       // the unit to be displayed in the indicator  (string)
     balltip:                   true,       // set the end tip of the stroke to be round  (true/false)
     arrowtip:                  true,       // set the end of the stroke to be an arrow  (true/false)
+    lineborder:                  true,     // set the line function to have a visible border   (true/false)
     boxshadow:                 "0.3 0.1",  // set the inset box shadow of the track--  first value is for the inner-shadow and second is for the outer shadow   (-string)
     fillbackground:           "red",       // these is set to the background color of the progress bar (if fillbackground is set, dashed is set to false) (--string)
     gradient:                  object,     // set the background gradient of the stroke